 Where to stay on Big Island to go diving from Kawaihae?

 It was maybe the only problem with diving in the Kohala region.
 If you look at hotels in the area, you are likely to only find luxury resorts in Waikoloa Resort area on the South Kohala Coast.
 It’s on Airbnb I finally found a solution for my buddy and I. For a 100 USD a night, we got a luxury suite in the stylish and very Hawaiian home of Barbara in Waikoloa Village (only 300m of altitude, which is an essential detail after scuba diving in Hawaii).
 On the second night, as I was editing my pictures of the day, she offered me freshly made popcorn while we were chatting, showing her the underwater beauty of her area.
 Something I loved about her place was the many turtles decorating the walls: it got to be the perfect place to stay for scuba diving travellers!
+Here is a link to get a credit of £25 / 35 USD to spend on your first AirBnB stay!

 If you enjoyed this post, subscribe to WAD Newsletter to receive the latest posts and all the behind the scenes stories once a month (100% guaranteed spam-free)